Agency Profile

 Recognizing that children’s future depend on their social, emotional and physical well being, our Head Start and Children’s Center programs work with parents and communities to ensure that children receive the educational, social and health services needed to succeed both in their present environment and later in life.

 The program provides services to 368 children and families living in the Mountain View service area per LACOE guidelines.
 There are 23 center-based classes in 8 schools which includes the 2 Early Head Start center-based classes housed at the Payne School site and the original 2 Early Head Start Center-based classes house at the Cogswell site.
-In addition, the agency has 5 Early Head Start home-based program options which have group connections at Baker and Monte Vista.
+In addition, the agency has 5 Early Head Start home-based program options which have group connections at Baker and Monte Vista that operates 240 days a year.

 Head Start & Children’s Center programs involve parents in many of the program’s operations.
 The Children‘s Center has an organized Parent Advisory group, and the Head Start program has a Policy Committee, made up of parents and community representatives.
 Both parent groups are decision making bodies of the organizations.
 Parents are encouraged to volunteer in the classroom and to attend training offered to assist them in becoming qualified for a variety of employment opportunities within their community.
-Preschool registrations are taken Monday through Friday between the hours of 8:00 am to 3:30 pm.
+Preschool applications are taken Monday through Friday between the hours of 8:00 am to 3:30 pm – walk-ins are always available.
 Appointments can be scheduled if necessary.